mrharmonies/hashpling/README.md

 ![](https://drive.google.com/uc?id=1mayTKWP1ytebl8T2tfk-WzzHWMEPXsQs)

 # compiling
 Hashpling is written in **C** and following **ANSI C** language dialect which makes it very fast and portable.
-Hashpling only use standard C library (stdio.h, stdlib.h and string.h).
+Hashpling only use 2 standard C library headers (stdio.h and stdlib.h).
 To compile, change directory to "src" folder and just do standard compilation using your C compiler eg, **'gcc -ansi -o hp.exe hashpling.c'**.
 This compilation will produce **one self-contained** executable.
 The executable requires **no dependency**, so its very **portable**.
 Compilation is tested sucessfully on **Windows, DOS, macOS and Ubuntu**.

 # binaries
 I recommend compiling hashpling from source.
 Compiling hashpling from source is easy if you already have C compiler installed in your system (see "compiling" part above).
 However you can download precompiled binaries (**unmaintained**) here: